AbbasPak/K-Means-Clustering-in-psychology-Case-study/Clustering methods.md

 <img src="figures/hirarasli.JPG" width="600" height="300">

-Illustration of the steps of the agglomerative hierarchical clustering algorithm with Single linkage and Euclidean distance is showen as follows:
+Illustration of the steps of the agglomerative hierarchical clustering algorithm with Single linkage and Euclidean distance is shown as follows:

 <img src="figures/hi1.JPG" width="600" height="300">